 Lesions are usually painless and solitary, but they may be slightly painful; two or three lesions may also be seen.

 Consider dark-field examination of the lesion to rapidly confirm the diagnosis.

 Chancres of primary syphilis can occur anywhere on the body at the site of inoculation.

 Evaluate patients with primary syphilis for concurrent sexually transmitted diseases and treat accordingly.

 The rash of secondary syphilis occurs 2 to 10 weeks after resolution of the primary lesions.
 It begins as a nonpruritic macular rash that evolves into a papulosquamous rash involving primarily the trunk, palms, and soles.
 The rash is often annular in shape.
 Diffuse, painless lymphadenopathy is also seen at this stage.
 Mucous patches represent mucous membrane involvement of the tongue and buccal mucosa.
-Condyloma lata can be ...
+Condyloma lata can be seen during ...